 The first company to become a client was CGI – a Canadian multinational.
 For this a Recognition module was developed, something that, in reality, as João Gomes revealed to us, was already planned to be done by GFoundry, but which took a different path from the initial one and was adapted to the reality of the client.
 Here it is important to mention that GFoundry does not create custom software.
 What happens is that, many times, the module is created with the client company and, from there, it can be used by all the other clients.

-Welcoming, Innovation, Evaluation or Objectives are other modules present, always, of course, with gamification as a technique.
+Onboarding, Innovation, Evaluation or Objectives are other modules present, always, of course, with gamification as a technique.
 This common core facilitates user interaction with the platform, which, in a client-company, for example, can activate modules autonomously.

 Now, a new purpose and goal to achieve is globalisation, with a turnover projection that matches that ambition: 450 thousand euros in 2017.